Installing and Using the git version of gtkmm

 F.2.2.
 Using the git version of gtkmm

 After you've installed the git version of gtkmm, you're ready to start using and experimenting with it.
-In order to use the new version of gtkmm you've just installed, you need to set some environment variables so that your configure script knows where to find the new libraries.
+In order to use the new version of gtkmm you've just installed, you need to set some environment variables so that your configure or meson.build script knows where to find the new libraries.
 Fortunately, jhbuild offers an easy solution to this problem.
 Executing the command jhbuild shell will start a new shell with all of the correct environment variables set.
 Now if you re-configure and build your project just as you usually do, it should link against the newly installed libraries.
 To return to your previous environment, simply exit the jhbuild shell.

 Once you've built your software, you'll need to run your program within the jhbuild environment as well.
 To do this, you can again use the jhbuild shell command to start a new shell with the jhbuild environment set up.
 Alternatively, you can execute a one-off command in the jhbuild environment using the following command: jhbuild run command-name.
 In this case, the command will be run with the correct environment variables set, but will return to your previous environment after the program exits.